kebasaa/h4installer/README.md

 1. As with all H4 and H4Plugins libraries, please make sure you have read *all* the relevant documentation relating to the issue and watched any videos on the [Youtube channel (instructional videos)](https://www.youtube.com/channel/UCYi-Ko76_3p9hBUtleZRY6g).
 Please also subscribe to the channel for notifications of news and updates.

 2. If you still think there is a problem, then join the [Facebook H4  Support / Discussion](https://www.facebook.com/groups/444344099599131/) group and report the issue briefly there.
-This is because I visit the group every day, whereas I do not have time to visit 11 github repos every day.
-Furthermore, it alerts other users to potential problems and allows an initial assessment.
+This alerts other users to potential problems and allows an initial assessment.

 3. If there is a genuine issue then you will be referred to [Raising H4/H4Plugins issues](https://github.com/philbowles/h4plugins/blob/master/docs/issues.md) after which you are advised to create a full github issue report.